 These are early prototypes of the Onion Tau Camera.
 You’ll notice the design has changed quite a bit since then!

-The Onion Tau LiDAR Camera will be manufactured by our contract manufacturer (CM) in Shenzhen, China.
+Onion Tau LiDAR Cameras are manufactured by our contract manufacturer (CM) in Shenzhen, China.
 We’ve been working with this CM since 2016 and have successfully produced tens of thousands of boards.
 Boards are always tested extensively for quality assurance.
-We’re going to start manufacturing the cameras in February 2021, after the Lunar New Year in China.

 Left: Bare PCBs before SMT; Right: Tau units after SMT, before attaching the lens.

-All Onion Tau LiDAR cameras will be shipped to our customers using Crowd Supply’s fulfillment services, via Mouser Electronics.
-Once manufacturing is complete, we’ll make a bulk shipment to Crowd Supply and from there, the packages will be shipped out to our individual backers.
+All Onion Tau LiDAR Camera stock is shipped using Crowd Supply’s fulfillment services, via Mouser Electronics.
 For more information, you can refer to this useful guide to ordering, paying, and shipping.